lenincompres/DOM.create/README.md

 });
 ```

-Declaring the array inside a *content:* property allows you to set other properties for all the elements in the list.
+Declaring the array inside a *content:* property allows you to set other properties for all the elements in the array.

 ```javascript
 DOM.create({